Yeah Yeah Yeah (Blackpink song)

 "Yeah Yeah Yeah" is a song recorded by South Korean girl group Blackpink.
-It is the fourth track on group's second studio album, Born Pink (2022), which was released on September 16, 2022, through YG and Interscope.
-The track was written by Kush, Jisoo and Rosé, while the composition was handled by Kush, VVN, R. Tee and Ido.
+It is the fourth track on the group's second studio album, Born Pink, which was released on September 16, 2022, through YG and Interscope.
+The track was written by Kush, Jisoo and Rosé, while the composition was handled by Kush, VVN, R.Tee and Ido.
 "Yeah Yeah Yeah" is a pop-rock and synth-pop love song with lyrics about the apprehension and pain of falling in love again.

 Critics gave "Yeah Yeah Yeah" positive reviews; those complimentary praised the synth-disco production and dubbed it as the highlight on the album.
-"Yeah Yeah Yeah" peaked at number forty-three on the Billboard Global 200, number nine on the US World Digital Song Sales, and was a top-ten hit in Philippines, Malaysia and Vietnam.
+"Yeah Yeah Yeah" peaked at number 43 on the Billboard Global 200, number nine on the US World Digital Song Sales chart, and was a top-ten hit in the Philippines, Malaysia, Singapore and Vietnam.

 Background

 On July 31, 2022, YG Entertainment officially released the album trailer video on the group's official social media accounts, announcing that the group's new world tour would start in October, following a pre-release single in August and the album itself in September.
 "Yeah Yeah Yeah" was announced as the fourth track of Born Pink on September 7, 2022, through the group's official social media accounts.
 It was further revealed that both Jisoo and Rosé participated in the writing of the song.